 Kubernetes is rich with confguration capabilities, of which

-externalTrafficPolicy is but a small part, so I would advise getting a good book on the subject if you really want to master it.
+externalTrafficPolicy is but a small part, so I would advise getting a good book on the subject if you really want to controller it.
 I would thoroughly recommend Kubernetes in Action by Marko Lukša, as this provides a wealth of real-world information that is easy to understand and follow.

 Despite all that Kubernetes can do, however, there is still something you can do external to your cluster to ensure your application is load balanced and fault tolerant: implement an external load balancer.